 Proper fitting of the mask and refitting as the child grows can help the child tolerate the mask over the face.

 - Oral appliances.
 Oral appliances, such as dental devices or mouthpieces, may be recommended.
 Some devices help to expand the palate and nasal passages, or move your child's bottom jaw and tongue forward to keep your child's upper airway open.
-Mayo Clinic dental specialists have experience developing oral appliances to treat sleep apnea.
 Only some children benefit from such devices.

 Lifestyle and home remedies

 - Avoid airway irritants and allergens.
 All children, but especially those with pediatric obstructive sleep apnea, should be kept away from exposure to tobacco smoke or other indoor allergens or pollutants, as they can cause airway irritation and congestion.

 - Weight loss.
 Doctors may recommend that your child lose weight if he or she is obese.
 Your doctor can provide you and your child with diet and nutrition information, or refer your child to other specialists with expertise in managing obesity.

 Preparing for your appointment

 You'll likely start by seeing your child's primary care provider.
 Or, you might be referred immediately to an ear, nose and throat specialist or a sleep medicine specialist.

 Here's some information to help you get ready for your appointment.